 The truth of the matter is that everyone loves a seamless travel experience, from taxi & takeoff to landing.
-When people like me hear the word “travel”, we first think “transportation”.
-However, ‘accommodation’ is a very big part of travel, and it is also big business.
-Take Airbnb, an American startup in the online accommodation industry; founded in 2008, as at June 2015 it was valued at $25.5billion.
+When people like me hear the word “travel”, we first think of “transportation”.
+However, ‘accommodation’ is a very big part of travel, and it is also a big business.
+Take Airbnb, an American startup in the online accommodation industry; founded in 2008, and as of June 2015 it was valued at $25.5billion.

 There are a few startups in Nigeria that have also entered the online Accommodation space, and one of those players is Hotels.ng.

 What is Hotels.ng?

 Hotels.ng is an online travel agency specializing in hotel bookings within Nigeria.
 It is a multi-sided platform that connects travelers and accommodation providers (mainly hotels) through the web.
 The word ‘multi-sided platform’ means that it enables direct interaction between at least two sides of the platform.
 Since this is a post on Hotels.ng’s business model and not on multi-sided platforms, you will have to stay tuned for a future post mainly about ‘Multi-sided’ platforms.